Business Process Response Agility in Disruptive TimesPosted on April 21, 2022

 If you cannot give a convincing case for why you excel at all three pivot prerequisites, the processes under your purview are exposed.
 As a leading certifier of Lean Six Sigma practitioners, we can say that if you are feeling uneasy by that last statement, you have much company.

 Lean Six Sigma Could Be the Key to Your Success

 With its focus on process design and management disciplines, project management skills and change management skills, Lean instills all three of those fundamentals in its practitioners.

-Lean’s progressive certification hierarchy, starting with the White Belt and topping out at the Master Black Belt, is designed to align with organizational hierarchies, in the sense that the higher you go, the more proficient you are.
+Lean’s progressive certification hierarchy, starting with the White Belt and topping out at the Masters Certificate in Lean Six Sigma – Black Belt Learning Path, is designed to align with organizational hierarchies, in the sense that the higher you go, the more proficient you are.

 The bar is set higher with each certification level in terms of ability, project complexity, resource assembly, team leadership and the teaching of skills to others in your organization level.
 Married to Six Sigma’s emphasis on “defects” and their elimination, Lean Six Sigma is a vital enterprise skill in uncertain times.

 Explore Schulich ExecEd’s Lean Six Sigma Courses